30 Realistic Relationship Expectations You Should Have - Always!

 In contrast, if you identify as an Insecurely Attached Love Addict, your expectations for a romantic partner have probably been quite different.
 Unlike someone Securely Attached, you've probably had a history of entering relationships with low expectations.

-You've more likely tolerated inexcusable and less-than deserving behaviors from a romantic partner leading to heartache and disappointment.
+You've more likely tolerated inexcusable and less-than-deserving behaviors from a romantic partner leading to heartache and disappointment.

 You can remake your relationship expectations by learning the behaviors and attitudes you rightly deserve in a romantic partnership.